 One of the market's highlights is its selection of traditional Peruvian foods.
 Vendors sell freshly prepared dishes such as roasted guinea pig, ceviche, empanadas, and various fruits, vegetables, and spices.
 Visitors can also sample traditional Peruvian drinks such as chicha, a fermented corn drink, and pisco, a grape brandy that is the national drink of Peru.

-Moray is an archaeological site located in the upper part of the Sacred Valley, approximately 31 miles (50 km) from Cusco.
-It is known for its impressive circular terraces that the Incas used for agricultural experiments.
+Moray is an archaeological site in the upper part of the Sacred Valley, approximately 31 miles (50 km) from Cusco.
+It is known for its impressive circular terraces, which the Incas used for agricultural experiments.

 The terraces at Moray were built into a natural depression in the earth, and they are arranged in concentric circles that decrease in size as they descend.
 The Incas used these terraces to test different agricultural techniques and grow crops, including corn, potatoes, and quinoa.